Peña Roya beech forest, Moncayo Natural Park

 Zaragoza

-The Moncayo is the highest in the Iberian mountain range (2,373 metres) and has diverse landscapes: from glacier remains on the hilltop to deep forests of beech, kermes oak, oak, pine and juniper trees on its mountain sides.
+Moncayo is the highest point in the Iberian Mountain Range (2,373 m) and offers a great diversity of landscapes: From glacial remains at the summit to lush forests of beech, holm oak, oak, pine and juniper on its slopes.

 Zaragoza (Aragón):